10xTeamDev/web-resources/README.md

-# A list of useful resources for web development
+# A list of useful resources for building things on the web

 ### Colors